lgsvl/simulator/Docs/docs/getting-started.md

 If running Apollo or Autoware on the same system as the Simulator, it is recommended to upgrade to a GPU with at least 10GB memory.

+If running Apollo or Autoware on a different system as the Simulator, a gigabit connection between the systems is required (a gigabit switch is sufficient, gigabit internet is not required).

 ### Downloading and starting simulator [[top]] {: #downloading-and-starting-simulator data-toc-label='Downloading and starting simulator'}

 1. Download the latest release of the LGSVL Simulator for your supported operating system (Windows or Linux) here: [https://github.com/lgsvl/simulator/releases/latest][latest release]